Dundee United F.C.: Stadium

 The comparative age and proximity of their stadiums has led to various discussions about the possibility of both Dundee clubs moving to a new, purpose-built shared stadium.
 The most recent proposal was put forward as part of Scotland's bid to jointly host the UEFA Euro 2008 championship, with several clubs seeking to benefit from a new stadium.
 With planning permission given to a proposed site at Caird Park, special dispensation was requested to proceed with the proposal, as rules at the time forbade SPL teams from groundsharing.
 Following Scotland's failed bid to host the tournament, the scheme was shelved, although it was resurrected in June 2008, following doubts about joint-host Ukraine's ability to stage Euro 2012, and the SFA's keenness to act as an alternative host.

+In June 2024, Dundee United announced CalForth Construction as the stadium naming rights partner.
+As part of the agreement the stadium will be known as the CalForth Construction Arena at Tannadice Park until summer 2026.

-League Attendance
+League attendance

-The table below displays Dundee United's league attendances over the past decade.
+The table below displays Dundee United's league attendances since 2010.

-The highest attendance in that period came on 30 August 2019 when United beat their city rivals Dundee 6-2 in front a 14,108 crowd, their largest league attendance since 1998.
+The highest attendance in that period came on 30 August 2019 when United beat their city rivals Dundee 6–2 in front a 14,108 crowd, their largest league attendance since 1998.
 In the same season United also set their highest average attendance and highest low attendance of the decade, these records being set despite the club residing in the second tier of the Scottish Professional Football League at the time.
 The lowest attendance of the 2019–20 season was larger than the highest attendance of the previous year, likely due to United's strong performance.

 Due to United's failure to gain promotion back to the Scottish Premiership over the previous seasons and growing mistrust of the club chairman and owner, 2018–19 saw the lowest average attendance of the decade.
 The lowest attendance was set the season before.

+At the start of the 2020s, United's attendance figures were hampered by the COVID-19 pandemic, however the attendance slowly recovered in the period between 2020 and 2023.
+The club's return to the Premiership in 2024 saw an increase in attendance compared to the last season the club spent in the top flight.

 The table does not include playoff attendances.

-Achievements

-League

-Dundee United's first trophy came in 1925, when they won the 1924–25 Division Two championship.
-After two seasons in the top tier, they were relegated, but they won the Division Two title for a second time in 1928–29.
-Immediate relegation followed and the club finished runners-up in 1931–32.
-Another runners-up spot was claimed in 1959–60, in manager Jerry Kerr's first season, and from then club remained in the top division for the next 35-years.
-Under Jim McLean's management, the club won the Premier Division title for the only time, in 1982–83, resulting in European Cup football the following season.
-The title win was United's last major league success, although they finished runners-up in the First Division in 1995–96, after nearly avoiding relegation the previous season, and in third place in their first season back in the Premier Division.
-A third lower league title was added in 2019–20, after the curtailment of the campaign with United clear in 1st place.